ahmadfajar/vue3-mdb-docs/docs/components/overlays/mask-loader.md

 ---
-description: A component which are typically used for displaying a loading progress with backdrop overlay.
+description: MaskLoader is a component which are typically used for displaying a loading progress with backdrop overlay.
 ---

 # Mask Loader